finagle/finch/docs/endpoint.md

 ```

 Any coproduct endpoint may be converted into a Finagle HTTP service (i.e.,
-`Service[Request, Response]`) under the certain circumstances: every type in a coproduct should have
+`Service[Request, Response]`) under certain circumstances: every type in a coproduct should have
 a corresponding implicit instance of `EncodeResponse` in the scope.

 ### Mapping Endpoints

 A business logic in Finch is represented as an endpoint _transformation_ in a form of either
 `A => Future[Output[B]]` or `A => Output[B]`.
 An endpoint is enriched with lightweight syntax
-allowing to use same method for both transformations: the `Endpoint.apply` method takes care about
+allowing us to use the same method for both transformations: the `Endpoint.apply` method takes
-applying the given function to the underlying `HList` with appropriate arity as well as wrapping the
+care of applying the given function to the underlying `HList` with appropriate arity as well as
-right hand side `Output[B]` into a `Future`.
+wrapping the right hand side `Output[B]` into a `Future`.

 In the following example, an `Endpoint[Int :: Int :: HNil]` is mapped to a function
 `(Int, Int) => Output[Int]`.